Meizzy/occupancyGridMap/README.md

 $ roslaunch occupancy_grid_map grid_map.launch
 ```

 The file `grid_map.launch` is a launch file that contains the instruction to implement the nodes.
+Unfortunately, the bag file used to run the program couldn't be uploaded (too large), so you can use your bag file, by slightly modifying the directory in the launch file.